sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 ```

 ## From sets to bags
+Our first attempt is super simple, but not completely useless.
+It lets us run simple queries like "find all documents that contain *spam* but don't contain "

 Again, each row of the matrix represents a document and each column corresponds to a term.
 The values are just raw counts of terms in respective documents.
 In the example above, "Emma" contains one occurence of *aardvark* and two occurences of *aardwolf*, but no occurences of *zulu*, while "Alice in Wonderland" features surprisingly many Zulus and no aard-creatures.

 Now this is a pretty awful idea.
 First of all, we are using raw counts, so longer documents will result in much larger values.
 Even if we adjust for the length of document, the most frequent terms will likely be *the*, *be*, *to*, *of*, and the like, so all the vectors will end up pretty similar.